 Some emotions, however, can obstruct our paths to happiness, and there are some effective ways to free ourselves from these hindrances without losing what defines us as human.

-Time spent worrying is time that could otherwise be invested positively, for example in reducing the probability of the worrying event occurring in the first place!
-This text does not aim to remove all worry from the world, or explain how we should feel in life, it merely offers a few methods and techniques to practice controlling and minimising this unproductive feeling, to help build a more peaceful, productive and happy mentality.
+Time spent worrying, is time that could be invested far more wisely, perhaps spent reducing the probability of the worrying event occurring in the first place!
+This text does not aim to remove all worry from the world, nor explain how we “should” feel in life, it merely offers a few methods and techniques to practice controlling and minimising this unproductive feeling, to help build a more peaceful, productive and happy mentality.